DataRun-ye/.github/profile/README.md

 **Next Steps:**
 - Continue refining the backend with additional dynamic features, such as adding JSONB properties to entities.
-- Expand the toolset for API management using C# to enhance data handling and project management capabilities.
+- Expand the toolset for API management to enhance data handling and project management capabilities.
 - Begin user testing and gather feedback to optimize the app's user experience.

-**Overall Health:**
-- The project is on track, with foundational features in place.
-We are moving into a phase of refinement and feature expansion, with a strong focus on stability and usability.
+-
 ## Useful Links

 **Project progress:**